originally posted on Concept Hub

 A few years ago I met Timothy Moenk who introduced me to the concept of accelerated change.
 I would put Tim in the same category as a Greek Philosopher.

-Basically he explained to me that we are all experiencing ever increasing technological change which is therefore increasing the rate of social and cultural change.
+Basically, he explained to me that we are all experiencing the ever-increasing technological change which is, therefore, increasing the rate of social and cultural change.

 Without anyone telling you this, you have probably already noticed, huh?

 It is very hard to keep up with.
 I have noticed that since more of my time has been allocated to client projects I am spending less time keeping up with all of the changes happening in social media.
 Recently I read that Bloglines, an RSS reader that I have been using for years, will close down October 1.
 I subscribe to over a hundred feeds on Bloglines and check it once a week.
 Because of this change, I am going to have to spend some time setting up a new reader, probably Google Reader, which I will have to learn more about.

 This is a minor disruption in my life.
 However, because I am constantly working with free, open source tools I have grown accustomed to such disruptions.
 But I do understand that such spur of the moment, disruptive changes that happen on the social web are a barrier to organizations trying to leverage such channels.

 If you asked me a couple weeks ago what tool to use to prune your twitter followers I would have told you Buzzom.
 I had been using it for a few months and was really impressed with it.
 However, when I logged in a couple of weeks ago I was greeted with a message that the feature I used the most was no longer available.
 I did a quick search and found two more tools that offered the feature that I needed.